theNewDynamic/sophiamcclennen.com/content/en/post/2018-07-03-donald-trump-and-the-media-the-problem-isnt-too-much-coverage--its-how-this-president-is-covered.md

 ---
-title: >-
+title: "Donald Trump and the media: The problem isn’t too much coverage — it’s how this president is covered"
-  Donald Trump and the media: The problem isn’t too much coverage — it’s how this president is covered
+date: 2018-07-03T12:00:00.864Z

 categories:
 - what-im-watching
 publication: Salon.com